 The ITOPF R&D Committee is comprised of objective scientists with a wealth of experience in maritime and environmental issues and a keen focus on developing young talent in these areas.
-Currently, five people sit oin the Committee:
+Currently, seven people sit on the Committee:

-- Three members of ITOPF, one of them being the Technical Director.
+- Five members of ITOPF, one of them being the Technical Director.

 - At least two well-respected external and independent members of the scientific community; currently, one from the IMO with a strong background in the chemical industry and involvement in IMO’s R&D activities (acting as the Committee Secretary) and one, an independent consultant with a long history in the field of spill preparedness and response.